lcabrales/jsonparser-android/README.md

 ## [1.0.0] - 2018-01-16
 ### Added
-- Generate a POJO class from a raw formatted JSON object.
+- Generate a Java class from a raw formatted JSON object.
 - This CHANGELOG section.